Glen412710/U13A2_Glen/README.md

 ##### Design B

-With this Design i have made it more Brighter than the over Design to more it look more happyer.
+With this Design i have made it more Brighter than the over Design to more it look more happier.

-I kept the white back ground to make the blue colours to attracts peoples attention. #F4F4F4
+I kept the white back ground to make the blue colors to attracts peoples attention. #F4F4F4

-with the Blue colour will be the ones that the ursers can interact with. #3575D4
+with the Blue color will be the ones that the users can interact with. #3575D4

-The header,footer and navigation bar will have the colour of a lighter blue: #4991FD
+The header,footer and navigation bar will have the color of a lighter blue: #4991FD

 The reason that i made this design.
 It's because:
-+ Is to show the buyers to find the best phones to choose the best phone from the websit.
++ Is to show the buyers to find the best phones to choose the best phone from the website.
-+ To atract buyer that are interested in phones.
++ To attract buyer that are interested in phones.
 + To look more professional and interesting.
 + Easy to navigate to other pages.
 + Easy to access for customers to buy.
 + Using more text to help customers to understand the website or product that they are buying.
 + Interactive pictures on the Brand/phones page and Accessories page.
-+ An interactive slidder to see more pictures of phones on the homepage.
++ An interactive slider to see more pictures of phones on the homepage.

 ##### Client Feedback